Kazuma Kiryu: Yakuza 4

 During Yakuza 4, Kiryu continues to run the orphanage.
-There, Haruka and him nurse a wounded prisoner, Taiga Saejima, washed ashore one day.
+There, he and Haruka nurse a wounded prisoner, Taiga Saejima, washed ashore one day.
 Kiryu provides for him, allowing Saejima to return to the district upon his recovery.
-Some time after Saejima leaves, Hamazaki washes ashore, warning Kiryu of a threat to the Tojo clan.
-Kiryu leaves and meets Saejima's sister, Yasuko, in their journey to Kamurocho to find his brother.
+Sometime after Saejima leaves, Hamazaki washes ashore, warning Kiryu of a threat to the Tojo clan.
+Kiryu leaves and meets Saejima's sister, Yasuko, on their journey to Kamurocho to find his brother.
 There Kiryu witnesses Goro Majima being arrested and dragged away from Millennium Tower to police patrol cars.
-He chases her into the sewers, where Tanimura and Akiyama mistake him for an Ueno Seiwa Clan member, and attack.
-After defeating them Kiryu chases Yasuko into Purgatory only to discover that she, along with Saejima, have been kidnapped by the Ueno Seiwa Clan.
+He chases her into the sewers, where Tanimura and Akiyama mistake him for a Ueno Seiwa Clan member and attack.
+After defeating them Kiryu chases Yasuko into Purgatory only to discover that she, along with Saejima, has been kidnapped by the Ueno Seiwa Clan.
 Kiryu speaks with Katsuragi and agrees to meet on the roof of Kamurocho Hills on the condition that he fights through the entire Ueno Seiwa Clan to get there.
 Once he does, he finds Yasuko and Saejima bound and gagged by Katsuragi.
 During the events that follow Yasuko is shot and kills Katsuragi before dying herself.
 Kiryu later fights Daigo Dojima on top of the Millennium Tower who was seeking money to run the Tojo Clan which was offered as bait by Akiyama.
 Following his defeat, Kiryu welcomes Saejima back into the Tojo Clan.

 Yakuza 5

 In Yakuza 5, Kiryu has left the orphanage in Okinawa and becomes a taxi driver in Fukuoka under a false identity: Taichi Suzuki (鈴木 太一, Suzuki Taichi).
 When it is revealed that Daigo Dojima has gone missing, the truce between Tojo Clan and the Omi Alliance leads to a potential war.
 Kazuhiko Serizawa, an Osakan detective with the Organized Crimes Unit, warns Kiryu that he needs to meet with Omi Alliance Lieutenant Masaru Watase to prevent the war.
-Kiryu proposes he take on Aoyama’s forces by himself to minimize bloodshed and is victorious.
-Before Aoyama can reveal his master’s identity, he’s shot in the head by Morinaga, who is part of the conspiracy.
+Kiryu proposes he take on Aoyama's forces by himself to minimize bloodshed and is victorious.
+Before Aoyama can reveal his master's identity, he's shot in the head by Morinaga, who is part of the conspiracy.
 In Kamurocho, Kiryu learns of how the current war will affect the debut of Haruka's performance as an idol.
-At the Tojo Clan Headquarters, Kiryu learns that Aizawa is Kurosawa’s son.
+At the Tojo Clan Headquarters, Kiryu learns that Aizawa is Kurosawa's son.
 Kurosawa wanted to leave Aizawa the entirety of the Tojo Clan and Omi Alliance as a legacy, but Aizawa is only interested in defeating Kiryu.
 A wounded Kiryu defeats Aizawa and reunites with Haruka.